c3lang/c3-web/src/content/docs/Implementation Details/specification.md

 Vector elements are accessed using `[]`.
 It is possible to take the address of a single element.

+#### Field access syntax

+It is possible to access the index 0-3 with field access syntax. 'x', 'y', 'z', 'w' corresponds to indices 0-3.
+Alternatively 'r', 'g', 'b', 'a' may be used.

+#### Swizzling

+It is possible to form new vectors by combining field access names of individual elements.
+For example `foo.xz` constructs a new vector with the fields from the elements with index 0 and 2 from the vector "foo".
+There is no restriction on ordering, and the same field may be repeated.
+The width of the vector is the same as the number of elements in the swizzle.
+Example: `foo.xxxzzzyyy` would be a vector of width 9.

+Mixing the "rgba" and "xyzw" access name sets is an error.
+Consequently `foo.rgz` would be invalid as "rg" is from the "rgba" set and "z" is from the "xyzw" set.

+#### Swizzling assignment

+A swizzled vector may be a lvalue if there is no repeat of an index.
+Example: `foo.zy` is a valid lvalue, but `foo.xxy` is not.

 #### Alignment

-Alignment of vectors are platform dependent, but is at least the alignment of its element type.
+Alignment of vectors have the same alignment as arrays of the same size and type.

 #### Vector operations

-Vectors support the same arithmetics as its underlying type, and will perform the operation element-wise.
+Vectors support the same arithmetics and bit operations as its underlying type, and will perform the operation element-wise.
+Vector operations ignore overloads on the underlying type.

 Example: